 Driving SalesProperly qualifing leads and traffic that will convert into sales

-Old media is dead and new media is getting ever more complex but also ever more powerfull
+Old media is dead and new media is getting ever more complex but also ever more powerful

-The amount of positive interactions or touch points required a prospective customer / client before a sale is increasing.
+The amount of positive interactions or touch points required for a prospective customer / client before a sale is increasing.
 In old media it was less than 8 positive interactions with a brand, now that figure is going close to 20!
-Why must their be so many positive interactions before a sale?
-The key reason is the competition for eye balls has significantly increased, people are exposed to more screens and opportunities to see an advertisment, meaning those ads need to be more effective and meaningful to that person.
+Why must there be so many positive interactions before a sale?
+The key reason is the competition for eye balls has significantly increased.
+People are exposed to more screens and opportunities to see an advertisement, meaning those ads need to be more effective and meaningful to that person.

-When marketing was conducted through print (newspapers / magazines) and tv messages were broadcasted because advertisers had no way to pin point individual demographics apart from general demographics for a show being run or the readership genre of print.
+When marketing was conducted through print (newspapers / magazines) and tv messages were broadcasted, advertisers had no way to pin point individual demographics apart from general demographics for a show being run or the readership genre of print.

 So how can you drive sales in a very competitive market?
-Fortuantly Facebook and Google are the masters of data mining, they are able to segregate and pin point individual people and create laser specific demographic audiences.
-When an ad is created it can be specific to that person or audience, increasing the likelihood of making sale.
+Fortunately, Facebook and Google are the masters of data mining.
+They are able to segregate and pin point individual people and create laser specific demographic audiences.
+When an ad is created it can be specific to that person or audience, increasing the likelihood of making a sale.

-More interestingly is Facebook’s conversion ads, where a tracking code is stored your website named Facebook Pixel and for traffic that is usefull (i.e. buys a product or submits their contact details in a form,) Facebook registers that event as good and determines what is common between each person that conducts that action.
+More interestingly are Facebook’s conversion ads, where a tracking code is stored on your website named Facebook Pixel.
+For traffic that is useful (i.e. buys a product or submits their contact details in a form,) Facebook registers that event as good and determines what is common between each person that conducts that action.
 So when deciding who to display that ad to next Facebook priortises audiences that are likely to convert.